-Mexican drug lord Joaquin Guzmán Loera, alias “El Chapo,” heads up an alliance of powerful drug traffickers known as the Sinaloa Cartel.
+Mexican drug lord Joaquin Guzmán Loera, alias “El Chapo,” was once the head of Mexico’s most powerful organized crime group, the Sinaloa Cartel.
 His ability to simultaneously co-opt public officials, attack enemies’ strongholds, and find creative ways to get his drugs to market has made him a legend in the underworld.

 Before his capture in February 2014, Guzmán was the most wanted man in the Western Hemisphere.
 He escaped once again from prison, crawling through a tunnel, on July 11, 2015, prompting a massive manhunt in Mexico.
 On January 8, 2016, President Enrique Peña Nieto said via Twitter that the government had re-arrested the fugitive Sinaloa Cartel leader.
 A little over one year later, on January 19, 2017, Mexican authorities announced his extradition in a communique issued less than 24 hours before Donald Trump was sworn in as the 45th US President.

 El Chapo’s reign came to an end once and for all on February 12, 2019, when a US jury found him guilty on all 10 counts included in the federal indictment against him, including leading an ongoing criminal enterprise, which carries a life sentence in federal US prison without the possibility of parole.